 Evidence summary Level References There is one small trial of high-dose dexamethasone and radiotherapy versus radiotherapy alone.
 This demonstrated a significant improvement in ambulation rates in the steroid arm.
-II [1] The optimal dose of steroids is unknown, with one small trial demonstrating no II

-Evidence summary Level References significant difference in efficacy of higher-dose dexamethasone over lower doses.
-[3]
+II [1] The optimal dose of steroids is unknown, with one small trial demonstrating no significant difference in efficacy of higher-dose dexamethasone over lower doses.
+II [3]